Bandwidth/bandwidth.github.io/campaigns/guides/bandwidth10dlcCampaignImportApiGuide.md

 ## Assign a campaign to a TN
 For more info on TNs, please see [Number Management](../../numbers/about.md)<br/>
-For more info on assigning campaigns to TNs, please see [Advanced Ordering](../../numbers/guides/advancedOrdering.md)
+For more info on assigning campaigns to TNs, please see [our number ordering guide](../../numbers/guides/onDemandNumberSearchAndOrder.md)

 ## Bulk Assign a campaign to multiple TNs
 For more info on TNs, please see [Number Management](../../numbers/about.md)<br/>